ChengzhuUwU/libAtsSim/README.md

 > vcpkg install tbb
 >

 For windows users, TBB installed by vcpkg might only use debug or release mode.
-You also need to set the vcpkg path in Cmake file (src/CmakeLists.txt):
+You may need to set the vcpkg path in Cmake file (src/CmakeLists.txt):

 > set(CMAKE_PREFIX_PATH   "~~~/vcpkg/installed/x64-windows") # Replace it with your vcpkg path

 Example 3 can only run on MacOS due to our Metal based GPU implementation.
+You also need to install [XCode](https://developer.apple.com/xcode/) for Metal command line tools.

 (Linux system has not been tested yet...)